MicrosoftDocs/win32-pr.de-de/desktop-src/wmformat/iwmdrmlicensemanagement-createlicenserevocationchallenge.md

 ---
 # <a name="iwmdrmlicensemanagementcreatelicenserevocationchallenge-method"></a>IWMDRMLicenseManagement::CreateLicenseRevocationChallenge-Methode

-Die **CreateLicenseRevocationChallenge-Methode** generiert eine Lizenzsperrungsaufforderung.
+Die **CreateLicenseRevocationCantenge-Methode** generiert eine Lizenzsperrungs-Challenge.

 ## <a name="syntax"></a>Syntax